Drive bay: 5.25-inch

 A 5.25-inch half-height DVD drive.

 A 5.25-inch full-height DLT tape drive.

 5.25-inch drive bays are divided into two height specifications, full-height and half-height.

 Full-height bays were found in old PCs in the early to mid-1980s.
 They were 3+1/4 in high, 5+3/4 in wide, and up to 8 in deep, used mainly for hard disk drives and floppy disk drives.
 This is the size of the internal (screwed) part of the bay, as the front side is actually 5+7/8 in.
 The difference between those widths and the name of the bay size is because it is named after the size of floppy that would fit in those drives, a 5.25-inch-wide square.

-Half-height drive bays are 1+5/8 in high by 5+3/4 in wide, and are the standard housing for CD and DVD drives in modern computers(newer models are usually 7inches deep, any deeper is for older or specific high performance models).
-They were sometimes used for other things in the past, including hard disk drives (roughly between 10 and 100 MB) and floppy disk drives.
-Often represented as 5.25-inch, these floppy disk drives are obsolete.
+Half-height drive bays are 1+5/8 in high by 5+3/4 in wide, and are the standard housing for CD and DVD drives in modern desktop computers (newer models are usually 7" deep, any deeper is for older or specific high performance models).
+This form factor originally appeared in the early PC AT era and was at that time used for 5.25-inch floppy disk drives and the hard disk drives of the time (roughly between 10 and 100 MB).
 As the name indicates, two half-height devices can fit in one full-height bay.
-Some 5.25 floppy drives are also shorter at 6.5-7.5inches but this was quite rare.
+Some 5.25 floppy drives are also shorter at 6.5-7.5 inches but this was quite rare.

+Both full-height and half-height 5.25-inch bays were typically designed with a case opening at the front of the bay, needed for removable media, but also normally used by 5.25-inch hard disk drives for a front panel with a drive activity LED.

 The dimensions of a 5.25-inch floppy drive are specified in the SFF standard specifications which were incorporated into the EIA-741 "Specification for Small Form Factor 133.35 mm (5.25 in) Disk Drives" by the Electronic Industries Association (EIA).
 Dimensions of 5.25 optical drives are specified in the SFF standard (they are somewhat shorter and not only size of the body is standardized, but also size of the bezel).